joyontokumar/NPM/README.md

-when you type this command then we can see the command put to some information. it easy. if you avoaid this process information and set default normal information then you can write our command prompt
+when you type this command then we can see the command put to some information. it easy and the information you have to put like
+<pre><code>
+name (my-new-project):
+version (1.0.0):
+description:
+entry point (index.js):
+git repository:
+author:
+license (MIT):
+</code></pre>

+. if you avoaid this process information and set default normal information then you can write our command prompt

 <pre><code>npm init -y </code></pre>